riceissa/public-welfare-foundation/README.md

 There might be a better way to do this.
 In particular clicking on each page and saving the DOM once that page has loaded, and repeating that, shouldn't be too bad.

+## License

+CC0 for the scripts, not sure about data.